nogibjj/lisa-mini-project-10/README.md

 # Work with PySpark DataFrames on Azure Databricks
-A self-guided learning project
+A self-guided learning endeavor. *Weekly mini project 10 for Data Engineering Class*

-## My Learning Goal for the lab:
+## My Learning Objectives for the Lab:
-1. Understand what is PySpark.
-Why is it important?
-How is it compared to other related tools?
-What is its future?
+1. Gain a comprehensive understanding of PySpark, its significance in the data processing landscape, and its comparisons to other relevant tools.
+Explore its future prospects.
-2. Set up a Azure Databricks with the power to process large data.
-Probably I will pay for the service.
+2. Establish an Azure Databricks environment with the capability to handle substantial datasets, even if it involves paying for the service.
-3. But I want to know how much of computing power should I purchase.
-How large the dataset I should process.
-I want to understand the relationship between the the computing power, the dataset, and the processing language, gain a holistic picture.
-And learn how to make architectual decision such as what language, database to use for my projects.
+3. Determine the optimal computing power and dataset size for my specific needs.
+Delve into the intricate relationship between computational resources, dataset dimensions, and choice of programming language.
+Develop the ability to make informed architectural decisions, including language and database selection for future projects.

-## Resources for doing my resource:
+## Resources I've Leveraged:
-Coursera: Week 1: Overview and Introduction to PySpark I referred to the [Tutorial](https://learn.microsoft.com/en-us/azure/databricks/getting-started/dataframes-python)
+* Coursera course: Week 1, providing an Overview and Introduction to PySpark.
+* Azure Databricks' documentation and [tutorial](https://learn.microsoft.com/en-us/azure/databricks/getting-started/dataframes-python)

 ## Approach to the problem
 ### Load data into a DataFrame from